 We’re currently adding more avocado trees to our garden, and while it’ll take a while for them to grow, we were wondering of ways we can maximize the space and benefits they bring.
-For example, are there plants that would grow well underneath the canopy of avocado trees?
-Or maybe ones that help keep pests away?
-How about increasing flower fertilization and fruit yields?
-I did some more research to find out what the best companion plants are for avocado trees.
+So, I did some research to find out what the best companion plants are for avocado trees.

 The best companion plants for avocado trees include lavender, comfrey, garlic, strawberries, and sweet potatoes.
 While each plant has a different benefit, they all grow well next to, or underneath the canopy from avocado trees.
 Some attract pollinators, while others keep away pests or provide a living ground cover.